Health Text Simplification: An Annotated Corpus for Digestive Cancer Education and Novel Strategies for Reinforcement Learning: Materials and Methods

-We scraped the ACS, CDC, and NCI web pages containing patient educational content related to eight digestive cancers: anal, bile duct, colorectal, gastrointestinal, liver, pancreatic, small intestine, and stomach.
-For these cancer types, we collected the text from web pages that present the most introductory cancer information (e.g. About, Prevention, Screening).
-The collected text was cleaned, including the removal of white spaces, adjusting punctuation, and removing rich-text formatting, and split into sentences.
-We developed annotation guidelines for the simplification task and trained a team of subject matter experts (SMEs) with expertise in both cancer and patient education, including two nurse oncologists and a nurse practitioner.
-For each web page, we created an annotation document with a two-column format, where the left-hand and right-hand sides contained the original text with each sentence on its own line.
-The annotators modified the sentences in the right column in place based on the annotation guidelines.
+We collected text from the ACS, CDC, and NCI web pages containing patient educational content for eight digestive cancers: anal, bile duct, colorectal, gastrointestinal, liver, pancreatic, small intestine, and stomach.
+For these cancer types, we collected the text from web pages presenting introductory cancer information (e.g. About, Prevention, Screening).
+The collected text was cleaned and processed, including the removal of extraneous white space, adjusting punctuation, removing rich-text formatting, and parsing into sentences.
+We developed annotation guidelines for the simplification task and trained a team of subject matter experts with expertise in both cancer and patient education, including two nurse oncologists and a nurse practitioner.
+For each web page, we created a two-column document, where the left and right sides contained the original text with each sentence on a separate line.
+The annotators modified the sentences in the right column based on the annotation guidelines to create the simplified versions.
 This approach allowed the annotators to focus on sentence-level simplification while considering the entire web page for context.
-Table \ref{annotation_example} presents annotation examples for each source, together with the Flesch-Kincaid Grade Level (FKGL) \cite{kincaid1975derivation} scores.
+Table \ref{annotation_example} presents annotation examples for each source, together with the Flesch-Kincaid Grade Level (FKGL) scores for each example \cite{kincaid1975derivation}.
+FKGL is a rule-based readability formula that assesses text complexity based on the average sentence length and syllable count per word, yielding scores indicative of the US school grade levels required for comprehension.